 Dopamine hits which are easily gained never last long.
-If you have ever done something big like run a marathon, finished a PhD or been granted a hard-earned promotion you’ll know that a longer-lasting feeling of wellbeing comes from working for it.
+If you have ever done something big, you’ll know that a longer-lasting feeling of wellbeing comes from working for it.
 For example running a marathon, finishing a PhD or getting a well-earned promotion.

 Yet like all addictive behaviours we are destined to repeat them to chase that rush.
 Cheap thrills appeal to our limbic brain.

 Consumerism is expensive.
-Currently in Australia there a national debt accruing interest of $20.8 billion net.
-It has never been more expensive to buy property and although keeping up with the Jones’ makes the home-owner’s dream even harder to achieve, it makes sense to placate ourselves with affordable luxuries.
+Currently in Australia, the national debt accrues interest of $20.8 billion net.
+It has never been more expensive to buy property, and keeping up with the Jones’ makes home ownership even harder to achieve.
+Yet it makes sense to placate ourselves with affordable luxuries.

 But then comes the clutter.
 One day you look around and realise you have too much stuff.
 It can be overwhelming and impact how you function at home.
-You waste time looking for things, shuffling your stuff around, dusting it, stuffing it into crowded cupboards and trying to keep track of it mentally.
+You waste time looking for things.
+You shuffle your stuff around, dusting it, stuffing it into crowded cupboards and trying to keep track of it mentally.
 The Endowment Effect makes decluttering difficult, so it can stick around a lot longer than necessary.

-The impact of all this stuff on the environment is huge, due to the resources used for production and the inevitable landfill created when we no longer use it.
-There are also social justice issues associated with the means of production (slave labour) and plenty of other worthy reasons to keep our shopping footprint light.
+The impact of all this stuff on the environment is huge, due to the resources used for production and the landfill created when we no longer use it.
+There are also social justice issues associated with the means of production (slave labour).

 Consumerism and clutter – how to avoid it